DimaGorp/ASKII_ALgorithm-SFML-wxWidgets/README.md

 ```console
 cmake --version
 ```
-if its not intall cmake from [official page](https://cmake.org/download/) check if your git is downloaded:
+if its not, intall cmake from [official page](https://cmake.org/download/) check if your git is downloaded:
 ```console
 git --version